-Dr Belinda Gibbons is building greater awareness of the SDGs in industry and business education.
-Dr Gibbons is the sole academic representative for Australia and New Zealand on the United Nations Principles of Responsible Management Education Advisory Committee.
+Associate Professor Belinda Gibbons is building greater awareness of the SDGs in industry and business education.
+Associate Professor Gibbons is the sole academic representative for Australia and New Zealand on the United Nations Principles of Responsible Management Education Advisory Committee.
 She represents business higher education institutions in Southern Asia and the Pacific, and collaborates with other country committee members to direct responsible management education internationally.
 The Advisory Committee’s strategy for integrating the UN’s principles for responsible and sustainable business practices has been rolled out in more than 650 business education institutions across 85 countries.

 Global goals, local level

 ‘Global Goals, Local Level’, is a case study of cross-sectoral engagement involving multi-stakeholder partnerships.
 The project has presented SDG partnership framework findings at the CR3+ Conference for corporate responsibility, titled ‘Using dialogue to build partnerships for sustainability’.
 Associate Professor Belinda Gibbons also works closely with local councils and Healthy Cities Illawarra on mapping the SDGs to local council frameworks.
 Her current research involves the design and development of a mapping process that would enable the understanding of how effectively the SDGs targets and indicators could be mapped at a local level.
 Connecting participants from various sectors has provided a rich opportunity to learn, engage with the community, and align specific organisation’s initiatives to the SDGs.

 UOW Global Challenges Program

 UOW’s Global Challenges Program is a strategic research initiative designed to harness the diverse expertise of researchers to address real-world problems.
 Global Challenges has over a hundred projects actively working toward the SDGs with one third of those in partnership with industry and the community.